Welcome to our webpage

 Long time BARC member Jim Green WB3DJU (standing in photograph) was honored at the 2022 Dayton Hamvention with Lifetime Membership bestowed upon him by the Collins Collectors Association.
 Click on “Read More” to see full article and photograph.
 Jim is a decorated Navy veteran commander with one of the most impressive fully-operating Collins radio collections in this area.
 BARC is proud to have Jim as a member of our club.
 We also thank him for his significant contributions to the club and amateur radio over the years.

-Posted in Uncategorized | Comments Off on Jim WB3DJU Honored By Collins Collectors Association
+Posted in Members | Comments Off on Jim WB3DJU Honored By Collins Collectors Association

 Robert (Bob) A. Rampolla W3RAR, SK